SyntaxColoring/FuckThis/README.md

 Portability Notes
 =================================================
 Brainfuck, despite its simplicity, is not a well defined language.
-Here is how FuckJava behaves with respect to the language's ambiguities:
+Here is how Fuck This behaves with respect to the language's ambiguities:

   - The array is 30,000 cells long and each cell is a byte.
   - Incrementing a value of 255 yields 0 and decrementing a value of 0 yields 255.